Chess clock

+A chess clock is a device that comprises two adjacent clocks with buttons to stop one clock while starting the other, so that the two clocks never run simultaneously.
+The clocks are used in games where the time is allocated between two parties.
+The purpose is to keep track of the total time each party takes and prevent delays.
+Parties may take more or less time over any individual move.

+Chess clocks were first used extensively in tournament chess, beginning with a competition at the London 1883 tournament.
+They are often called game clocks, as their use has since spread to tournament Scrabble, shogi, Go, and nearly every competitive two-player board game, as well as other types of games.
+Various designs exist for chess clocks and different methods of time control may be employed on the clocks, with "sudden death" being the simplest.

+Description

 A chess clock consists of two adjacent clocks with buttons to stop one clock while starting the other, so that the two clocks never run simultaneously.
-Chess clocks are used in chess and other two-player games where the players move in turn, and in some legal settings where each side is allotted a specific amount of time for arguments.
+The devices are used in chess and other two-player games where the players move in turn.
 The purpose is to keep track of the total time each player takes for their own moves, and ensure that neither player overly delays the game.

+Invented by Thomas Bright Wilson of Manchester Chess Club, the clocks were first used during competition at the London 1883 tournament.
 Chess clocks were first used extensively in tournament chess, and are often called game clocks.
-The first time that game clocks were used in a chess tournament was in the London 1883 tournament as invention by Thomas Bright Wilson of Manchester Chess Club.
-Their use has since spread to tournament Scrabble, shogi, go, and nearly every competitive two-player board game, as well as other types of games.
+Their use has since spread to tournament Scrabble, shogi, Go, and nearly every competitive two-player board game, as well as other types of games.
+They have also been used in some legal settings where each side or party is allotted a specific amount of time for arguments.

-The simplest time control is "sudden death", in which players must make a predetermined number of moves in a certain amount of time or forfeit the game immediately.

-A particularly popular variant is blitz chess, in which each player is given a short time, such as five minutes, on the clock in which to play the entire game.